 In Colombia, the horse is part of the local culture.
 Most of the country is rural land, so there are beautiful natural sceneries and amazing open spaces to ride.
 Horse riding is also associated to things Colombians love: having fun with your friends, great food, the outdoors and undying respect for the animal.
 The Sabana de Bogotá, Colombia’s largest plateau is at 27,000 feet and the temperature year-round is 60ºF, making it the ideal temperature for long-distance rides.
 Ride along the cliffs of

-You cannot beat a trip on a horse.
-North America has some of the most incredible, vast open space adventures in the world.
+You cannot North America on a horse.
+It has some of the most incredible, vast open space adventures in the world.
 That is why we bring people from all over the world to horse drives, pack trips, luxury riding lodges and all kinds of riding dreams come true.
 We have unforgettable trips in Wyoming, British Columbia, Idaho, Montana, Oregon and Guanajuato, Mexico.

 Travelling on strong Anglo/Arabian horses, this six-day journey is an unbelievable blend of history, nature and thrills for the riding enthusiast.
 Between the 16th and 19th century, Spanish conquistadores traveled through prosperous indigenous civilizations from Venezuela to Santa Fe, creating the most fabulous empire of the time.
 In the 19th century, local criollos fought for independence from Spain- successfully.
 WanderThemes retraces this journey between two of South America’s most beautiful and storied towns.